thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 2 The Good Thymes Virtual Grocery
 =================================

-The source code for the examples shown in this and future chapters of this guide can be found in the [Good Thymes Virtual Grocery GitHub repository](https://github.com/thymeleaf/thymeleafexamples-gtvg).
+The source code for the examples shown in this, and future chapters of this guide,  can be found in the [Good Thymes Virtual Grocery GitHub repository](https://github.com/thymeleaf/thymeleafexamples-gtvg).

 2.1 A website for a grocery
 ---------------------------

-In order to better explain the concepts involved in processing templates with Thymeleaf, this tutorial will use a demo application you can download from the project's web site.
+To better explain the concepts involved in processing templates with Thymeleaf, this tutorial will use a demo application which you can download from the project's web site.

-This application represents the web site of an imaginary virtual grocery, and will provide us with the adequate scenarios to exemplify diverse Thymeleaf features.
+This application is the web site of an imaginary virtual grocery, and will provide us with many scenarios to showcase Thymeleaf's many features.

-We will need a quite simple set of model entities for our application: `Products` which are sold to `Customers` by creating `Orders`.
+To start, we need a simple set of model entities for our application: `Products` which are sold to `Customers` by creating `Orders`.
 We will also be managing `Comments` about those `Products`:

 ![Example application model](images/usingthymeleaf/gtvg-model.png)

-Our small application will also have a very simple service layer, composed by `Service` objects containing methods like:
+Our application will also have a very simple service layer, composed by `Service` objects containing methods like: